ibex-technology/ibex-technology.github.io/index.md

 ## <a name="projects"></a>Projects & Customers

 ### Cultural Places - Oroundo Mobile GmbH
-<details></summary>Oroundo mobile operates the platform [Culturalplaces](https://www.culturalplaces.com) that sells tour guides and tickets to cultural venues like museums.
+<details><summary>Oroundo mobile operates the platform [Culturalplaces](https://www.culturalplaces.com) that sells tour guides and tickets to cultural venues like museums.
 The company wants to develop the platform towards a community for people that work in the cultural industry.
 The "cultural people" can find funding, collaboration partners and fans in the community.</summary>

 <p>In the first stage of the product we launched a token ($CPTC) and a "StoreFront"-application that sells tickets, redeemable vouchers, art and media files as NFTs.
 In the second stage the platform will evolve into a DAO-governed community that is self-managing.</p>